arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

 ```

-Thsi also works with multiple parameters:
+Finally, this also works with multiple parameters:

 ```csharp